 Terminator Genisys: Revolution is coming to theaters July 1st, but what caught our attention about this movie was the ability to pre-register the accompanying Android game in the Play Store.
 If you did so, then you may have already received a notification informing you of what I'm about to say—Terminator Genisys: Revolution (the game) is now available for download.

 This is a game by Glu Mobile, which could be enough to put you on edge.
+There will be in-app purchases.
+There will be in-game currency.
+At some point, the publisher hopes you will spend money on its free game.

 Earlier this week we reported on Google's decision to refuse an Android port of the PC shooter Postal in the Google Play Store.
 Two days later, a representative of developer Running With Scissors told us that Amazon had done the same for the Amazon Appstore, and provided us with the rejection letters from both companies.
 Google refusing to allow the controversial shooter onto the Play Store is merely inconsistent; as we noted at the time, games with similar levels of violence like Grand Theft Auto III are easily available.
+But Amazon blocking the sale of the Android app, when the company sells the same game as a PC download, was just downright hypocritical.

 Dear readers: I have a confession to make.
 I completely forgot about our monthly best-of games series, because when the event came up on the calendar I was busy drooling over the new SHIELD set-top box and other Game Developers Conference-related stuff in San Francisco.
 Here, belated but hopefully still appreciated, are my picks for the top seven Android games of last month and a few honorable mentions.